jcame/MicrobiomeAnalyst_UCPH-FOOD/README.md

     Variable selection (Multiple t-test, multiple Kruskal-Wallis and univariate correlation (Pearson, Spearman's rank)

-    There are a bunch of multivariate tools (a.k.a machine learning or AI) to carry out feature selection (e.g. PLS-DA, RandomForest, Support Vector Machine, etc), but          this is not the main focus of this repository
+There are a bunch of multivariate tools (a.k.a Machine Learning approaches) to carry out feature selection (e.g. PLS-DA, RandomForest, Support Vector Machine, etc.) that we often use in complex studies/datasets, but this is not the main focus of this repository.
+If you want to dig in into these approaches I highly recommend you to start with Exploratory Data Analysis | Chemometrics (KU-NFOB16000U).

-By nature every dataset is different and therefore, we cannot come up with an "universal" analysis are to all datasets.
+By nature every dataset is different and therefore, we cannot come up with an "universal" analysis to all datasets.
 Instead, with this workflow we hope to give you a glance of the different analysis (and combination of them) that you could apply to your data in order to maxize and extract the biological meaning from it.

 # Datasets